It all started in 2014, when I went through the darkest few months of my life.

 I am in this bodysuit watching life from my unique perspective.
 It’s not personal.
 Many are going through what you’re going through.

-It feels like the end of the world, but it is not.
+It feels like the end of the world, but it isn’t.
+It may be the end of a chapter, but not the end of the book.

 3. Follow Your Heart